UpliftGames/wally/README.md

 Installs all packages.

 `--locked` matches `cargo XXX --locked`, which will error if there is not an up-to-date lockfile.
 Intended for use on CI machines.
-(locked is a planned feature and not yet implemented)

 Parity with:
 * `npm install` with no arguments